 I wrote them down, and I worked out exactly what that looked like in a dollar figure.
 And then began the footwork to actually working out how we’d reach that goal.

-I also set my background to an image of my mum and I from when we visited Disneyland 25 years ago, to keep that reminder constantly in my head.
-I created pin boards with renovations ideas and cut out pictures from home and lifestyle mags ( yes, full teen-style making scrapbooks).
+My background on my phone was set to an image of my mum and I at Disneyland 25 years ago.
+This was to keep that reminder constantly in my head.
+I created Pinterest boards with renovations ideas and cut out pictures from home and lifestyle mags ( yes, full teen-style making scrapbooks).

-I kept my eye on the lens I wanted in sales and waited patiently for it to be on sale (this never happens for professional Canon lenses, so I waited a while) and bookmarked the sites that had it.
+My eye was on the lens I wanted in sales and waited patiently for it to be on sale (this never happens for professional Canon lenses, so I waited a while) and bookmarked the sites that had it.

 I truly believe that putting your intentions out into the universe is a big part of reaching your goals.

-I chatted with Marcia, from Not So Mumsy at the start of last year on the podcast and she talked a lot about manifesting, which is something I really took home from our conversation.
+At the start of last year, I chatted with Marcia, from Not So Mumsy on the podcast.
+She talked a lot about manifesting, which is something I really took home from our conversation.
 I absolutely believe there is huge power in this!

 So after sharing my stories about setting goals, I thought what better way to start then by writing down your goals and intentions and starting to put everything into place.

 I have created a free printable to download and pop your top three financial goals.
-These could be around reducing current debts like loans and credit cards (always the best place to start if you have it).
+These could be around reducing current debts like loans and credit cards.
+This is always the best place to start if you have it.
 A holiday, a house deposit, maybe a bag you’ve had your eye on for ages as a treat!

-Stick it on your fridge, up around your desk, even start a folder to add all your budgeting and financial paperwork into and keep all in one place.
+Stick it on your fridge or up around your desk.
+Even start a folder to add all your budgeting and financial paperwork into and keep all in one place.